-- (iii) The proportion of graduate teaching posts should not exceed eight-tenths of the teaching staff entitlement, calculated according to the approved teacher-to-class ratios, the provision for split-class teaching, if any, and additional teachers provided in paragraphs 4 and 5(a), (c) and (d).
-This proportion excludes the additional graduate and non-graduate teaching posts provided in paragraphs 5(b), (e), (f) and (g). (updated on 1 September 2008) - (iv) In calculating the proportions of promotion posts, posts provided for the Principal and those in paragrahs 5(e), (f) and (g) should be excluded, but posts provided for split-class teaching and additional teachers in paragraphs 4 and 5(a), (b) (c) and (d) should be included. (updated on 1 September 2008) - (b) No serving teacher's service may be terminated for the purpose of taking advantage of this provision. - (c) When a staff structure of a school has been approved and implemented which involves a greater proportion of non-graduate teachers and additional AM or SAM posts beyond those provided on the above basis, the proportion of graduates should be raised as and when AM and SAM posts fall vacant.
-The Permanent Secretary may, however, approve the school to replace a departing Certificated Master/Mistress with a Graduate Master/Mistress to meet a demand for graduate teachers on justifiable grounds, subject to no overall increase in the number of promotion posts. - 9.
-Workshop Teacher
+- (iii) The proportion of graduate teaching posts should not exceed 85% of the teaching staff entitlement, calculated according to the approved teacher-to-class ratios.
+This proportion excludes the additional graduate and non-graduate teaching posts provided in paragraphs 3(a), (b), (c) and (d) and the GM posts in paragraph 4. (updated on 1 September 2009) - (iv) In calculating the proportions of promotion posts, posts provided for the Principal and those in paragrahs 3(b), (c) and (d) and 4 should be excluded, but additional teachers in paragraphs 3(a) should be included.

+- (b) No serving teacher's service may be terminated for the purpose of taking advantage of this provision. - (c) When a staff structure of a school has been approved and implemented which involves a greater proportion of non-graduate teachers and additional AM or SAM posts beyond those provided on the above basis, the proportion of graduates should be raised as and when AM and SAM posts fall vacant.
+The Permanent Secretary may, however, approve the school to replace a departing Certificated Master/Mistress with a Graduate Master/Mistress to meet a demand for graduate teachers on justifiable grounds, subject to no overall increase in the number of promotion posts.

+9. Workshop Teacher